wpeka/auction-software/README.txt

 4. Auction Widgets.

 == Changelog ==
+= 1.0.7 =
+* Fix: Users can import auction products using the WooCommerce Importer.

 = 1.0.6 =
 * Fix: Fixed vulnerability issue for analytics within the plugin.
 * Update: Added upgrade to pro link on plugins page.